 Expressions of sympathy may be placed on Joseph’s online memorial page by going to www.iocovozzifuneralhomes.com

-To send flowers to the family of Joseph Tocco, please visit Tribute Store
+To plant a tree in memory of Joseph Tocco, please visit Tribute Store

 We, at the Iocovozzi Funeral Homes, are proud to be family owned & operated.